StrongMind/culture/tech_sessions/cohorts/topics/communication_styles.md

 * Group focused
 * Compassionate

-## Identifying Communication Sytles In Others
+## Identifying Communication Styles In Others

 Most frequently, that person...

 * Tells and Controls --> Dominant
 * Tells and Expresses --> Expressive
 * Asks and Controls --> Analytical
-* Asks and Expressives --> Amiable
+* Asks and Expresses --> Amiable

 ## Interacting with Others